Friedrich482/php-fullstack-app/README.md

   - [x] replace the rocket gif image by another one
   - [x] replace all images by their .avif of .webP version

-- [ ] The app will be deployed by default on vercel but if it is not possible, I will deploy it on the Docker Hub using Docker
+- [ ] The app will be deployed by default on vercel
+- [ ] Todo : add the lighthouse score for the main pages

 This list will be updated depending on my progression through it.